 Some law enforcement agencies also use service weapons employing CLIs and MDMs.
 Agencies as diverse as the New York City Department of Corrections, the U.S. Department of Veterans Affairs, and the Royal Canadian Mounted Police have employed Beretta 92 Series handguns with magazine disconnects, for example.
-See Adames, 909 N.E.2d at 748.46 As the testimony in this case demonstrates, in addition to its other benefits, a magazine disconnect mechanism may help ensure a law enforcement agent's safety because agents can reduce
+See Adames, 909 N.E.2d at 748.46 In addition to its other benefits, a magazine disconnect mechanism can help ensure a law enforcement agent's safety because agents can reduce the risk of being shot with their own weapon